rlugojr/gulpsetup/readme.md

 ### Changelog

++ 2014-04-18: Remove jQuery.
+Use BASSCSS and Ionicons with Bower.
 + 2014-02-19: Replaced ruby-sass with gulp-sass
 + 2014-09-21: Added a todo section in readme.
 Cleanup
 + 2014-08-30: Separate watch task.
 Typo, jshint order.
 Use BASCSS-lite.
 Updated readme on browser-sync install